bright/new-www/content/blog/2023-8-business-and-life-lessons.md

 ## **Lesson 3: Do Not Rush**

-Haste makes waste, (my favourable “pośpiech poniża” in Polish) both in life and business. **Rushed products and unplanned restaurant menus lead to dissatisfaction.** Jumping from one relationship to another?
-Bugs in your app just to meet a deadline?
+Haste makes waste, (my favourable “pośpiech poniża” in Polish) both in life and business. **Rushed products and unplanned restaurant menus lead to dissatisfaction.** Bugs in your app just to meet a deadline?
 That's a no-go zone.

 ## **Lesson 4: Make a Plan**

-Creating a plan nurtures a particular mindset, preparing you to overcome potential challenges and honing your **self-efficacy—a psychological asset**.
+Creating a plan nurtures a specific mindset, preparing you to tackle potential challenges and **refining your self-efficacy—a psychological asset**.
 Albert Bandura's self-efficacy theory centers on the belief in one's ability to succeed in specific situations or tasks.
-Be ready to have a plan B because life surprises.
-If self-doubt creeps in, dive deeper into [Bandura's theory](https://educational-innovation.sydney.edu.au/news/pdfs/Bandura%201977.pdf) or jump into [its key insights](https://www.psychologytoday.com/intl/blog/click-here-for-happiness/202209/5-ways-to-boost-self-efficacy).
+Be ready to have a plan B because life surprises. \
+If self-doubt tends to sneak in, dive deeper into [Bandura's theory](https://educational-innovation.sydney.edu.au/news/pdfs/Bandura%201977.pdf) or jump into [its key insights](https://www.psychologytoday.com/intl/blog/click-here-for-happiness/202209/5-ways-to-boost-self-efficacy).

 <div className="image">![Bandura self-efficiacy theory](../../static/images/banduras-self-efficacy-theory.jpg "")</div>